lyn-f/DR-guide/_posts/2021-07-26-Obtaining-Designers-Reflections.md

 ### Main Story and Mind Maze

 Your first Designer's Reflection, *Leonid - Twinkle Twinkle*, is obtained when you start stage 1-5 of the Main Story.
 Upon receiving it, you will be given a quick tutorial about equipping and using the Designer's Reflection during styling battles.
-You can only receive *Twinkle Twinkle* once through this method, but its **echo** `glossary on echoes` can be obtained through the Sea of Fantasy.
+You can only receive *Twinkle Twinkle* once through this method, but its **echo** <sup>[1](#echo)</sup> can be obtained through the Sea of Fantasy.

 While *Leonid - Twinkle Twinkle* is the only Designer's Reflection you can get simply by playing the Main Story, completing Main Story stages - as well as Mind Maze stages, which are unlocked as you progress through the Main Story - also unlocks Workshop sets which can be used to obtain more Designer's Reflections.